 In principle, electives should fall within the areas of social sciences, behavioural sciences, archaeology, the humanities, economics, public administration, or law.
 Academic language courses are suitable with the exception of English language proficiency courses.
 Subjects from other disciplines may be added to the 3rd year Bachelor’s CADS, but students must state their motivation and the courses’ coherence with the rest of the CADS programme.

 Subjects followed at universities of applied sciences (HBO's), are not suitable for filling in the free elective space, with the exceptions of the photography courses at the Royal Academy of Art in the Conservatoire (KABK) and some music theory subjects at The Royal Conservatoire in The Hague.

-Students who do a CADS internship and thereby earn 5-20 ECTS (depending on the overall size of the internship) for the free elective space, need fill in only the remaining 25-10 ECTS with free elective courses.
-Those who follow the Water Course in the Philippines with CADS (note: this course has been cancelled for the academic year 2020-2021) must only follow the remaining 20 EC of free elective courses.
+Students who do a CADS internship and thereby earn 10-20 ECTS (depending on the overall size of the internship) for the free elective space, need fill in only the remaining 20-10 ECTS with free elective courses.

 Students may take more than 30 ECTS elective courses, but should not forget to mark them as extracurricular education (see the tab ‘Electives’).